General Data Protection Regulation

 - Right of portability: We provide you with the ability to move any of your account data to a third party at any time.

-- Right to object: If you, or your customer, decide that you no longer wish to include your data in our analytics or for us to provide personalized (targeted) marketing content at any time, you may contact us to request removal of this data.
+- Right to object: If you, or your customer, decide that you no longer wish to include your data in our analytics or provide personalized (targeted) marketing content at any time, you may contact us to request removal of this data.

-HostGator will provide the necessary mechanism to comply with requests from you, and support you in fulfilling GDPR requests from your customers.
+HostGator will provide the necessary mechanism to comply with your requests and support you in fulfilling GDPR requests from your customers.

-HostGator has been compliant with GDPR since May 25, 2018, which includes work "behind the scenes," such as reviewing and updating (as necessary) our agreements, policies, internal processes, features and templates to assure our compliance.
+HostGator has been compliant with GDPR since May 25th, 2018, which includes work behind the scenes, such as reviewing and updating (as necessary) our agreements, policies, internal processes, features, and templates to assure our compliance.

 Please understand that both you and HostGator have obligations and requirements for GDPR compliance.

 As an EU Consumer of HostGator Services?